champso1/lq-asym/README.md

 You should see ~875 jobs submitted, more if there have been more LQ samples produced.
 It shouldn't take too long to run.
 The files will be output back to your EOS version of the project, in the `friend_ntuples/output/small` folder.

-## Data Processing / Root-To-Numpy

-To do the training, we need numpy files as opposed to ROOT files, as pytorch has no idea what those are.
-In principle we would convert the raw ntuples into numpy files, but on my machine these were too big to be loaded into pytorch, so I made "medium" ntuples that are half the size.
-The script to do this is again back in the AFS jobs folder.
-Navigate to `root_to_numpy` and open the files in that directory and change paths as needed, then submit the jobs in the same way as for the small ntuples.

-The medium ntuples will be output in the same place as the nominal ntuples.
-For instance, if you have the nominal ntuples saved in `<your_eos>/ntuples/nominal`, then the medium ones will be output to `<your_eos>/ntuples/medium`.

-After producing the medium ntuples, you will need to edit the TRExFitter replacement file found in `trex-fitter/replacements/replacement-medium.txt`.
-This is an identical copy to the original replacement file, but you will need to change the `XXX_NtuplePaths` variable to point to the medium ntuples instead.
-This should just involve a change of the final bit in the path.

-The processing of all the ntuples takes long enough that lxplus will kill it, so we need HTCondor again.
-As before navigate to the AFS `jobs` folder and go to the `root_to_numpy` folder.
-Edit the paths within the files accordingly and submit the job.
-This one isn't parallelized, so it may take some time.

-The files are output to `data_processing/output` in the EOS version of the project.

 ## Machine Learning

-We now copy these files to the version of this project on the local machine.
+We now copy these small ntuples to the version of this project on the local machine.
 Place them in the same directory, namely, `data_processing/output`.

 The `requirements.txt` file does not contain pytorch, since we don't want it on lxplus as it'll take absolutely ages to install.
 So, on your local machine, ensure you're in your virtual environment and run `python3 -m pip install torch`.
+Or, if you are training on lxplus, you can just install pytorch there.

 I edited none of the machine learning code, so there is nothing really to change here.
 If you go to `ml/configs`, you can browse around for the different models that are available, or make your own.
 I did a ResNet-6, and for this I typed: